 - Live Music

-Here are some of the reasons why you should choose JLA Music for private lessons, group lessons, and classes.
+Here are some of the reasons why you should choose JLA Music for online private lessons, group lessons, and classes.

 If you're looking for a music teacher, look at their qualifications.
 Have they had formal education in music?
 Have they taken lessons themselves?
 What kind of experience do they have in the music field?
 How long have they been teaching music lessons?
 Don't accept that they are qualified just because they put up a sign that says they are a music teacher.
 Anyone can do that.
 (In North Dakota there is no requirement to call oneself a private music teacher, so you will run into teachers who have little or no training or experience.)

 Although there are some terrific teachers who have little formal training in music (or none at all), in general it's a better bet to hire a teacher who is experienced and formally trained in music.
 Reward the teachers who have experience and education by hiring them, rather than enlisting instructors who have little to no experience and education.
 If the price a teacher charges is low, they may lack experience and training.

 Jeff Anvinson of JLA Music has been teaching private lessons, online lessons, group lessons, and classes for over 40 years.
 He has taught many hundreds of students in more than 24,000 private lessons and 160 classes.

 A multi-award-winner, he was named one of the "faculty stars" and nominated for a university-wide teaching award while teaching at the college level, named "Artist of the Week" by the Grand Forks Herald, presented with the Americanism award by his home town American Legion, and awarded many certificates of appreciation for his work.